-The salary must also be paid at least monthly into a bank account held by the employee.
+The salary must also be paid at least monthly into a bank account held by the highly skilled migrant.
 The pay slips must be made available for inspection upon first request.

-The salary criterion also applies to applications for a residence permit that are filed for “intra corporate transfer” applications under the recently implemented ICT Directive that we previously reported on.
+The salary criterion also applies to applications for a residence permit that are filed for “intra-corporate transfer” applications under the ICT Directive.